diegozanon/zanon.io/raw/2015-08-09-angularjs-with-pretty-urls-removing-the-in-amazon-s3.md

 </RoutingRules>
 ```

-Note: after saving, you may need up to 5 minutes to see the configuration taking effect.
+**Note**: after saving, you may need up to 5 minutes to see the configuration taking effect.

 In this configuration, you're telling AWS that when a user browses for an URL that does not exist (404 error), instead of showing the error, AWS will redirect the user to another page replacing the key prefix `/` with `#/`.
 This means that if your user browses for `http://mywebsite.com/about`, Amazon will redirect to `http://mywebsite.com/#/about`, but since we have configured HTML5 push state, Angular will handle the request and rewrite again the URL to `http://mywebsite.com/about`.